croaky/blog/articles/block-ads-etc-hosts.md

 # Block Ads with /etc/hosts

 I run a shell script on my laptop to block ads at the DNS host level.
-I also use DNS 1.1.1.1 on my laptop and phone.
+I also use 1.1.1.1 as the DNS resolver on my laptop and phone.
 This article describes why, alternatives, and trade-offs.

 ## Browser extensions

 Ad blockers such as Adblock and AdBlock Plus (different companies) are installed as browser extensions.
-They are installed in per-browser, per-device.
+They are installed per-browser, per-device.
 Like any browser extension,
 they can read the code of every site you browse.